tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 ## Variables

 > ⚠️ **Note**: You must set up your environment variables correctly for all of this to work.
 Collection variables will be calculated between requests and used in subsequent requests.
-The naming convention used in the collection is to prefix collection variable keys with an underscore like `_tomsVariableKey` and to not use and underscore for an environment variable like: `tomsVariableKey`
+The naming convention used in the collection is to prefix collection variable keys with an underscore like `_tomsVariableKey` while  an environment variable should not contain an underscore.
+Example: `tomsVariableKey` I would never recommend writing to environment variables at runtime.
+My approach is to keep these consistent across the collection and all folders across the collection and use them when changing orgs, storefronts or users.

-These are bad examples.
-You should never (or almost never) see a call like these in the collection and it's strongly recommended that you do not create them this way unless you like needless debugging:
+These are some *bad* examples.
+You shouldn't see a call like these in the collection and it's strongly recommended that you do not create them this way unless you like needless debugging:

 1. `pm.collectionVariables.set('myVariable', 'My new value');`
 2. `pm.collectionVariables.get('myVariable');`